BKTidswell/REU-resources/software.md

 # Reference Manager

-We use [Zotero](https://www.zotero.org/) as a reference manager for organizing, sharing, reading, and annotating journal articles.
+I use [Zotero](https://www.zotero.org/) as a reference manager for organizing, sharing, reading, and annotating journal articles.
 Zotero is free to use, but the free plan does have a limit to how many PDFs it can store or sync to your personal library.
-If you join the [Bruna Lab group Zotero collection](https://www.zotero.org/groups/2603950/heliconia-frag-drought), however, this shouldn't be an issue.
-We recommend you download the desktop version of Zotero and install the browser connector.
+I recommend you download the desktop version of Zotero and install the browser connector.

 # Slack

 We will use the lab Slack as our main every day way of communication.
 Use it to ask questions, share resources, celebrate successes, or just to chat.
-Eric almost always has Slack open when he's working, and Emilio checks in often as well.
+I almost always have Slack open while I'm working.

-# Zoom

-Meetings will be held over Zoom.
-If you don't already have Zoom installed, get started [here](https://ufl.zoom.us/)

 # R and RStudio

-We primarily use the statistical programming language [R](https://cran.r-project.org/) for data wrangling and analysis.
+We will primarily use the statistical programming language [R](https://cran.r-project.org/) for data wrangling and analysis.
 It's best to interact with R through [RStudio](https://www.rstudio.com/).
 Both are free, and you should install both if you're going to use your personal computer.